Gomes’ homer in 8th lifts Nationals over Braves, 5-3

+ATLANTA (AP) — Jon Lester wasn’t worried about pitching on short rest.
+His strong outing was well-timed for a Washington team that again has lost Stephen Strasburg to an injury.

-ATLANTA (AP) — Yan Gomes hit a go-ahead homer in the eighth inning, Jon Lester gave Washington’s thin rotation a boost and the Nationals beat the Atlanta Braves 5-3 on Wednesday night.
+Lester gave Washington’s thin rotation a boost, Yan Gomes hit a go-ahead homer in the eighth inning and the Nationals beat the Atlanta Braves 5-3 on Wednesday night.

+Lester, starting on three days’ rest, was asked by Washington manager Dave Martinez to “just take us as long as he can go.”
+Lester came within one out of matching his longest start of the season as he gave up only one run on five hits and two walks in 5 2/3 innings.

+“I basically told him just tell me when I’m pitching and I’ll be there,” Lester said.
+“That’s kind of how I’ve always looked at it.”

+“I said, ‘Hey, if we’re going to do this, I don’t want to be on a pitch count,’” Lester said.
+“I just wanted it to be a normal start.”

 Gomes’ drive to left-center off A.J.
-Minter (1-2) with two outs broke a 3-all tie and helped the Nationals earn their second consecutive win over the Braves after Atlanta won the opener of the four-game series.
+Minter (1-2) with two outs broke a 3-all tie.

 Juan Soto’s two-run homer in the fifth gave Washington a 3-1 lead.
 Ozzie Albies’ two-run double in the seventh tied the game.